IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

     DELETE http://$SERVER/api/admin/authenticatedUsers/id/$id

-Note: If the user has performed certain actions such as creating or contributing to a Dataset they may not be deleted.
+Note: If the user has performed certain actions such as creating or contributing to a Dataset they cannot be deleted.